-WASHINGTON (Reuters) - Here is what's happening on Thursday in negotiations to raise the U.S. government's $14.3 trillion debt limit by August 2 and avoid a U.S. credit default:
+WASHINGTON (Reuters) - Here is the situation on Wednesday as lawmakers try to close in on a deal for Congress to raise the U.S. government's $14.3 trillion borrowing limit by an August 2 deadline and avoid a debt default:

-(Reporting by Donna Smith; Editing by Eric Beech)
+(Reporting by Donna Smith; Editing by John O'Callaghan)